Planteome/plant-disease-ontology/README.md

 # plant-disease-ontology
 Repository for the Plant Disease Ontology

+Note that this ontology is being replaced by the Ontology of PLant Stress

 Please use the files in this repository with caution- the PDO is very much in the testing and preliminary stage right now.